Ryzen Threadripper 2950X: specs and benchmarks

 Intel equivalent

-According to our data, the closest Intel alternative to Ryzen Threadripper 2950X is Core i7-12700E, which is nearly equal in speed and lower by 1 position in our ranking.
+According to our data, the closest Intel alternative to Ryzen Threadripper 2950X is Core i7-12700E, which is faster by 1% and higher by 1 position in our ranking.

 Here are some closest Intel rivals to Ryzen Threadripper 2950X: